kindredFP/kindredfp.github.io/README.md

 ## Notes

-Building and maintaining this site has helped me learn and apply my HTML/CSS knowledge.
+Building and maintaining this site has helped me learn and apply my CSS and Javascript knowledge.